Fauja Singh (Sikh leader)

-Fauja Singh (Gurdaspur, Punjab (British India), May 17, 1936 – Amritsar, April 13, 1978) was one of 13 Sikhs killed at violence during a protest against the Nirankaris in 1978.
+Fauja Singh (Gurdaspur, Punjab (British India), 17 May 1936 – Amritsar, 13 April 1978) was one of 13 Sikhs killed in violence during a protest against the Sant Nirankaris in 1978.

 Early life

 Singh was born in District Gurdaspur.
 His father, Surain Singh, was a middle class farmer.
-After the formation of Pakistan they moved to the village of Gazneepur, which is 6 miles on the Gurdaspur Dera Baba Nanak road.
+After the formation of Pakistan they moved to the village of Gazneepur, which is 6 miles on the Gurdaspur-Dera Baba Nanak Road.

 In 1964, he got baptised by taking Khande di Pahul (also called Amrit Sanchar) at a smagam organised by the Akhand Kirtani Jatha.
 On Vaisakhi 1965 his marriage took place with Amarjit Kaur.

 Professionally, he was an agriculture inspector.

 Baisakhi Day, 1978

 On the day of Vaisakhi 13 April 1978 Sikhs led by Fauja Singh went to protest against the Nirankari procession and against Nirankari Gurbachan Singh's apparent insults against the Gurus.
 16 people including 13 Sikhs were killed in the ensuing clashes.